maul0803/BASELINE/README.md

 **Create a dataset**
 The dataset I used is the dev-v2 dataset.
 It is a json file.
 I didn't know how to read this file so I used a code from kaggle:
 https://www.kaggle.com/code/sanjay11100/squad-stanford-q-a-json-to-pandas-dataframe
-This dataset can't  directly be used for training.
+This dataset can't be directly used for training.
 It must be tokenized first.
-I didn't know how to do it so I have used a code from CHATGPT that I have modified.
+I didn’t know how to do that, so I used code from ChatGPT, which I then modified.
 To simplify the dataset, only the first 1600 rows and the first answer of each question have been kept.

 The model chosen for this task is the pre-trained bert base cased.